EnTT 3.13.0

 .

-Covering all possible cases would require a treaty and not a simple README file, but I'm confident that anyone reading this section also knows what it's about and can use EnTT
+Covering all possible cases would require a treatise and not a simple README file, but I'm confident that anyone reading this section also knows what it's about and can use EnTT

 from a CMake